 Tuesday September 24, 1996 Day 12

 I woke up at 6:30 and I noticed that Lewis was up also.
 I guess getting up early has become a habit!
 After coffee I went to a Bank and changed money and also bought a telephone card with which I called my mother Pitsa.
-Nikos, it turns out, did not go to US after all, he is at home.
+My brother Nikos, it turned out, did not go to US after all, he was at home.
 I called him and he answered the phone.
 He went to “Halkidiki” and not to “Ameriki” as Mary had told me.
 So much for Greco/American/Filipino communications.
 Nikos told me that he was interested in joining me in Sardinia when Lewis leaves.
 I then bought a battery charger and a long extension cord so that we can connect to shore AC power.
 I also found the local Autohelm dealer, but they were not open yet.

 When I got back on Thetis Mr. Paul Mizzi came and told us that now we had to relocate to our permanent berth.
 So, we raised the anchor and moved about 50 m away without any problems.
 Next order of business was to get the radar reflector repaired.
 Lewis winched me up the mast and I removed the reflector and its holder.
-Lewis had brought me mountain climber’s gear for climbing the mast but I had not mastered it enough courage to try it yet.
+Lewis had brought me mountain climber’s gear for climbing the mast but I had not mastered enough courage to try it yet.
 I will need to experiment on my own in a quiet anchorage.
 We installed the new voltage regulator and rewired the sensor wire from the start battery to the service battery.
-It seemed to work as it was producing 40 A. We then connected the charger and a water hose, we stowed the storm jib and tidied up the boat.
+It seemed to work as it was producing 40 A. We then connected the charger and a water hose.
+We stowed the storm jib and tidied up the boat.
 Lewis, who did not like inflating the zodiac by hand, opened the electrical air pump and found that its switch had melted; he repaired it with a wooden clothes pin, which he shaped with his Swiss army knife.

 We then went ashore.
 Lewis had great difficulty in going in and out of the boat from the passarella due to his acrophobia.
 We called Paul and asked him if he could arrange for us to rent motorbikes so that we could explore the island.
 We walked to the Autohelm dealer, yes they may be able to fix the bad indication problem but they need the wind sensor.
 I had to climb the mast again!